mhrg777/Democarcy4_ppo/README.md

-this agents train a modle in democracy 4 with reinforcment learning
+this agents train a model in democracy 4 with reinforcment learning